Britain and France to call for UN safe zone around Kabul airport

 Plans to have the would-be evacuees travel overland to neighbouring countries for processing were today branded "half-baked" by former child refugee Lord Dubs, while ex-head of the army General Lord Dannatt has accused ministers of being “asleep on watch”.

-But under the new plan to be put forward at the UN security council in concert with France, the evacuees would still be able to leave by air – as long as the Taliban cooperates.
+But under the new plan to be put forward at the UN Security Council in concert with France, the evacuees would still be able to leave by air – as long as the Taliban cooperates.

 It comes as the Foreign Office released a joint statement alongside dozens of other countries’ foreign ministries saying they had “received assurances from the Taliban that all foreign nationals and any Afghan citizen with travel authorisation from our countries will be allowed to proceed in a safe and orderly manner to points of departure and travel outside the country”.